IFB-ElixirFr/biosphere-microcloud/frontend/README.md

 ## MicroScope installation (04_deployment.sh)

-Fisrt, we wrote a script `microscopeRelease.py` to create a tar archive `microcloud.tar.gz` with all necessary items to install MicroScope.
-Then, we import the latest version of this archive.
-Once, the archive is uncompressed, the script `install_microscope.sh` is used to create the databases, insert the data, and copy web code and scripts.
+First, we wrote a script `microscopeRelease.py` to create a tar archive `microcloud.tar.gz` with all necessary items to install MicroScope.
+Secondly, we wrote another script `microscopeCopyOid.py` to create a tar archive `microscope_31.tar.gz` that contains minimal data for Oid=31 (Acinetobacter baylyi) and Sid=36.
+Then, we import the latest version of these archives.
+Once, the archives are uncompressed, the script `install_microscope.sh` is used to create the databases, insert the data, and to copy web code, scripts and data.

 ## TODO